 Don't Delay!
 Do Your FAFSA® Today.

-Everyone who plans to attend college during the 2024-25 academic year should complete the FAFSA®.
-Several changes have been made to make federal aid more accessible for students and families, so don't put it off.
+Everyone who plans to attend college during the 2025-26 academic year should complete the FAFSA®.

-It's important that all students, both new and current, complete the Free Application for Federal Student Aid (FAFSA®) form to apply for financial aid for college.
-This is an annual application that qualifies students for financial aid for the following academic year.
-To complete the form, you must first create an account and obtain an FSA ID with the Department of Education.
-The FAFSA® form, as well as a list of information needed to complete it, can be found at studentaid.gov.
-Students must designate the colleges they want to receive their aid information by entering their school code.
-More than one may be entered.
-Harford Community College's school code is 002075.
+It's important that all students,new and current, complete the Free Application for Federal Student Aid (FAFSA®) to apply for aid for the following academic year.
+To complete the form, first create an account and obtain an FSA ID with the Department of Education.
+When completing the form, students must designate the college(s) they want to receive their aid information by entering their school code.
+Enter 002075 for Harford Community College.

 Need additional help?